Vereda da Ponta de São Lourenço: the coastal hike to infinity

 Recommended from our blog

-The Laurisilva Forests of Madeira are green cathedrals of moss and mist, acknowledged as a UNESCO World Natural Heritage.
-They offer a journey back in time amidst unique endemic species and enchanting landscapes.
+The Laurisilva Forests of Madeira are green cathedrals of moss and mist, recognized as a UNESCO World Heritage site.
+They offer a journey back in time among rare endemic species and enchanting landscapes.

-Experience the magic of Madeira's sunsets, where the sky and sea merge into picturesque canvases.
-Discover the best spots and tips for unforgettable moments in this island paradise.
+Experience the magic of Madeira's sunsets, where the sky and sea blend into picturesque canvases.
+Discover the best spots and tips for moments that linger in this island paradise.